Words by guest writer, Michelle Wong, LabMuffin

 But one of the biggest issues with combining AHAs and Retinoids is irritation.
 AHAs work best in acidic conditions at low pH, which can be lower than what your skin prefers.
 There’s also the fact that they’re chemical exfoliants that efficiently remove dead cells.
 While this will improve the appearance of your skin, overusing chemical exfoliants can lead to a compromised skin barrier that’s susceptible to irritation.
 Retinoids can also be notoriously irritating, with dryness and peeling being common side effects.

-For more information or to get a bespoke routine, please get in touch to set up a free online skin consultations with one of our trained skin therapists.
+For more information or to get a bespoke routine, please get in touch with one of our trained skin therapists via our help center or live chat.